 Below is a brief introduction to some commonly used classic Chinese roofs in residential dwellings, public buildings and garden structures.

 Classic Chinese Residential Roofs

 The overhanging gable roof is the most common residential roof type in south of Yangtze River where the climate is humid and warm.
 The wide eaves are designed to keep the upper parts of the timber structure from the rain.

 Flush Gable Roof

-The flush gable roof is the most common residential roof style used in north of Yangtze River where the climate is relatively cold and dry.
+The flush gable roof is the most common residential roof style used in the north of Yangtze River where the climate is relatively cold and dry.

 Roof with High Firewalls

-The firewalls at the both ends could be in various height and shape.
+The firewalls at both ends could be in various height and shape.
 The residential buildings with this type of roof are commonly seen in windy Anhui and Zhejiang provinces in southern China.

 Single Slope Roof